-Bruce’s daughter Marjorie married Walter the High Steward of Scotland whose son Robert II became the first of the ‘Stewarts’ in 1390, founding a dynasty of Scottish kings that was to last for the next three hundred years.
+Anyway, Bruce’s daughter Marjorie married Walter the High Steward of Scotland.
+His son Robert II became the first of the ‘Stewarts’ in 1390, founding a dynasty of Scottish kings that was to last for the next three hundred years.

 (David II, who ruled between Robert the Bruce and Robert II, was Marjory’s brother.
 He died childless.
 The crown then passed to his nephew, ie Robert II and hence started the Stewart line.)